IBM-Cloud/docs/services/mobileaccess/custom-auth-ios.md

 # Configuring {{site.data.keyword.amashort}} client SDK for iOS
 {: #custom-ios}

+*Last updated: 16 June 2016*
+{: .last-updated}

 Configure your iOS application that is using custom authentication to use the {{site.data.keyword.amashort}} client SDK and connect your application to {{site.data.keyword.Bluemix}}.

-**Tip:** If you are developing your iOS app in Swift, consider using the {{site.data.keyword.amashort}} client Swift SDK.
+**Note:** If you are developing your iOS app in Swift, consider using the {{site.data.keyword.amashort}} client Swift SDK.
 The instructions on this page apply to the {{site.data.keyword.amashort}} client Objective-C SDK.
-For instructions on using the Swift SDK, see [Configuring {{site.data.keyword.amashort}} client SDK for iOS (Swift SDK)](https://console.{DomainName}/docs/services/mobileaccess/custom-auth-ios-swift-sdk.html)
+For instructions on using the new Swift SDK, see [Configuring {{site.data.keyword.amashort}} client SDK for iOS (Swift SDK)](https://console.{DomainName}/docs/services/mobileaccess/custom-auth-ios-swift-sdk.html).

 ## Before you begin
 {: #before-you-begin}